- Solar advice hub

 - Look after the inverter

-Reduced daylight hours means that drops in output during winter months are to be expected, but at any other time of year, a sharp drop in output may be a sign that something isnât working properly.Â
+A sharp drop in your system's output may be a sign that something isnât working properly.Â

 Trees or buildings that cast shade on your roof can reduce the amount of sunlight that reaches your solar panels, which in turn lowers your systemâs output.

-In a system like this, the shaded cellsâ electrical resistance will increase, which can create hotspots.
+In a system like this, the shaded cellsâ electrical resistance will also increase, which can create hotspots.

 The resultant heat can melt or burn the cells, damage the electrical equipment within, or cause cracks in the glass, all of which can permanently degrade your system.